 All paths into the Khumbu, Gokyo and Bhote Kosi Valleys pass through Namche.
 Enterprising Sherpas set up simple teahouses to cater to the never-ending flow of adventurers.
 They just kept coming; more and more of them.
 The spartan teahouses and Tibetan traders became a thing of the past.
 Prices have skyrocketed, but as amenities grew more upmarket, with hotels, restaurants and even bars and spas, the budget backpackers were edged out by well-heeled Westerners, Koreans and Japanese.
 There were no empty rooms here in the “best month” in October.
 Unfortunately for a lot of trekkers in 2022, October saw freak weather conditions, raining practically every day for the first two weeks.

 The hotel where I stayed was quite a distance from the town centre.
-The advantage and disadvantage of that was it’s quiet.
+The advantage was it’s quiet.
 The “disadvantage” was, it’s several terraces away from the action on main street.
 It’s not really a disadvantage as I was not keen on shopping here.
 All was silent and sullen after sundown.
 It was considerably colder in Namche than in Phakding but the room was comfortable and the heated blanket, exactly like those in budget hotels in China, was most welcome.
 Outside the unheated, nominally insulated rooms, temperatures plunged to -6 deg C. It got cloudy from noon onwards and after sunset, Namche went to sleep.

 Dawn broke like a smile on the snowline of Kongde Ri.
 The sky was crystal clear.
 Braving the freezing cold, I rushed out into the courtyard to capture the precious moment when a thin band of golden light was drawn over the mountain peaks in the west.